-If your dog has recently gotten into raisins or grapes, contact Aspen Grove Veterinary Care immediately at (970) 416-0232.
+If your dog has recently gotten into raisins or grapes, contact Aspen Grove Veterinary Care (or your local animal hospital)* immediately at (970) 416-0232.

 So your dog ate a grape, or maybe a couple of raisins.
 What happens next?
 The answer is largely based on how quickly you seek veterinary care.